Why Trump's visit to Capitol Hill could get tense

 These long, grueling trips are worked out well in advance, but with just 10 days until the President hits the road, some decisions are still in flux.

-Julie Hirshfeld Davis of The New York Times notes that Trump is not thrilled about the prospect of spending time with President Duterte of the Philippines.
+Julie Hirschfeld Davis of The New York Times notes that Trump is not thrilled about the prospect of spending time with President Duterte of the Philippines.
 And there is a debate within the administration about whether the President should visit the Demilitarized Zone that separates North Korea and South Korea.

 "There's a lot of worry that the President, who we know is prone to some inflammatory statements, might say or do something inappropriate there," Davis says.
 "And, of course, you know, this whole situation is on a hair trigger with North Korea, to coin a phrase.
 There's also some debate about whether he should go to the Philippines.
 He actually alluded to that last week -- he said he might not really want to go (but) ... he's accepted an invitation to attend a summit there."